Baptism of Infants

 Many parents wish to acknowledge the gift and privilege of a child without making the commitment which baptism involves.
 The Anglican Church offers a service of Thanksgiving for a Child.
 Please ask about this as it may well be an initial step towards baptism.
 This can be done in the Cathedral, at home or even in the maternity ward.

 There is no such thing as ‘private’ baptism.
-Baptism is nearly always a community and congregational event.
+Baptism is nearly always a community and congregational event held during a Sunday service.
 In cases where an infant’s life is threatened (e.g. due to medical emergency) a priest (or lay person) may baptise in a hospital or home, and the child is presented to and welcomed by the congregation as soon as possible.

 Baptism of Adults